04 – PITCH DECK SOLUTION SLIDE – 10 SLIDES TO VC FUNDING SUCCESS

 My History:

-One of my responsibilities as an Executive Coach is helping company founders with the creation of their Investor Pitch Deck.
-Throughout my career, I have created and reviewed many Investor Pitch Decks.
-Some of our team’s Investor Pitch decks, especially early in my startup career, upon reflection, were “horrible.”
+One of my responsibilities as an executive coach is to assist company founders with creating their investor pitch deck.
+Throughout my career, I have made and reviewed many investor pitch decks.
+Upon reflection, I realized that some of our team’s investor pitch decks, especially early in my startup career, were “horrible.”

-Sometimes our teams were successful in raising monies from investors.
-Many times they were not.
+Sometimes, our teams were successful in raising money from investors.
+Many times, they were not.

 I never thought that the content and presentation style of the investor pitch deck might be hurting us.
-Boy, was I ever wrong!
-By working with many investors, I’ve learned what they want in an Investor Pitch Deck.
-In my last company, we raised $87M over rounds A, B, and C.
+Boy, was I ever wrong?
+Working with many investors taught me what they want in an investor pitch deck.
+In my last company, we raised $87 million over rounds A, B, and C.

-So in this series and an upcoming book, I look to share my hard-learned lessons from 20+ years of being an Entrepreneur.
+So, in this series and an upcoming book, I look to share my hard-learned lessons from 20+ years of being an entrepreneur.

 The Investor Pitch Deck Series:

-In this series you will learn the order and the importance of each of the following Pitch Deck Slides:
+In this series, you will learn the order and importance of each of the following pitch deck slides:

-This 10-part series covers the ideal content, order, and flow of the ten Investor Pitch Deck Slides.
-You’ll have learned how to craft your story into a successful ten-page Investor Pitch Deck that can get you funded!
+This 10-part series covers the ten investor pitch deck slides’ ideal content, order, and flow.
+You’ll have learned how to craft your story into a successful ten-page investor pitch deck that can get you funded!

-When an Entrepreneur is putting together their Investor Pitch Deck, they usually assemble a hoard of information.
-Sadly, often what they construct is a “book” that is 20, 30, even as much as 80 pages in length!
+When an entrepreneur is putting together their investor pitch deck, they usually assemble a hoard of information.
+Sadly, often what they construct is a “book” that is 20, 30, or even as much as 80 pages in length!
 Most of us humans have a very short attention span.
-Even ad networks know that most ads longer than 30 seconds in length don’t work with consumers.
-For Investors, the successful length of an Investor Pitch Deck is about ten pages and 7-15 minutes in presentation length.
+Even ad networks know that most ads longer than 30 seconds in size don’t work with consumers.
+For investors, the successful length of an investor pitch deck is about ten pages and 7–15 minutes in presentation length.

-Pitch Deck Solution Slide – Why Important?
+Pitch Deck Solution Slide: Why Is It Important?

-If you’ve followed this series, and your investor’s in your Market space, they’ll be on the edge of their seats!
+If you’ve followed this series and your investors are in your market space, they’ll be on the edge of their seats!

 Pitch Deck Solution Slide – Content

-What you present here will depend on whether what you have is a “Soft” or “Hard” good!
-By “soft” good, I’m referring to a “service” that you are providing.
-By “hard” good I’m referring to a physical “product” that you will be selling.
-If you’re selling a SaaS (Software-as-a-Service) solution, this is a “Soft” good.
-If you’re selling a machine that converts $2 wine into $20 tasting wine, that is a “Hard” good product.
-A “Hard” good ideally has a “SaaS “soft” good service associated with it, but more on that later.
+What you present here will depend on whether what you have is “soft or “hard.
+Soft” “is” good; I’m referring to a “service” that you are providing.
+By “hard” good, I’m referring to a physical “product” that you will be selling.
+If you’re selling a SaaS (software-as-a-service) solution, this is a “soft” good.
+If you’re selling a machine that converts $2 wine into $20-tasting wine, that is a “hard” good product.
+A “hard” good ideally has a “SaaS “soft” good service associated with it, but more on that later.

 The text you should add to this killer image is simple.
-It should be bullets, stating the Big Solution’s advantages (NO SENTENCES!).
+It should be bullets stating the Big Solution’s advantages (no sentences!).
 That’s it!
 See the picture associated with this article to see a great example.

 Pitch Deck Solution Slide – What’s Your Story?